iandoZ/Yape/README.md

-The safe path to the most followed collections in the NFT market.
+The safe path to the most followed collections in the NFT market - https://github.com/yapeyat/Yape/blob/main/YList.JPG

 Contract and URL of the collection have been verified for each Yape - https://github.com/yapeyat/Yape/blob/main/qrtrack.xlsx